Pulse Shape Download (Summary)

 Background: With the advancement of spectrometer field strengths, conventional triple resonance experiments need to cover larger and larger frequency bandwidths.
 With the latest spectrometer generation operating at 1.2 GHz 1H Larmor frequency, even selective pulses start to reach a limit: HNCACB and other protein triple resonance experiments require selective 90° and 180° pulses that cover the aliphatic carbon region, corresponding to approximately 24 kHz.
 Unfortunately, all commonly used selective pulse shapes cannot reach this bandwidth without violating the rf-amplitude specifications of available triple resonance probeheads.

-Our recently optimized SURBOP90 and SURBOP180 pulses have a higher ratio of selective bandwidth to maximum rf-amplitude than standard pulses.
-These pulses perform better in simulations than standard pulses, e. g.
-Q3/Q5, and have already been tested on a 1.2 GHz spectrometer.
+Our recently optimized SURBOP90 and SURBOP180 pulses have a higher ratio of selective bandwidth to maximum rf-amplitude than standard pulses, enabling the implementation of critical triple resonance experiments on 1.2 GHz spectrometers.
+The pulses generally perform better than standard pulses, like e.g. Q3/Q5, and have been tested successfully in HNCACB-type experiments.

 Background: 19F applications, like 19F-based drug screening using CPMG-type experiments, require a very large chemical shift bandwidth to be covered (A. Lingel et al., Angew.
 Chem.
 Int.
 Ed.
 59, 14809–14817 (2020), Ref.
 207).
 An analysis shows that a bandwidth of approximately 200 ppm (-40 ppm to -240 ppm) is sufficient to cover the chemical diversity of most fluorine compounds.
 On a 600 MHz spectrometer this corresponds to ca. 113 kHz.
 We therefore designed robust high performance BURBOP-90° and BURBOP-180° pulses (so-called universal rotation 90° and 180° pulses) with a bandwidth of 120 kHz and an rf-amplitude of 20 kHz that is available on most modern 19F probeheads.